Why 2026 Tax Planning Is So Important For Your Business

 - Bring forward deductions (buy equipment, training, etc.)

-- Delay invoicing or income if cashflow and rules allow
+- Delay invoicing or income if cash flow and rules allow

 - Write off bad debts or obsolete stock